uktrade/data-hub-api/docs/How to prepare a release.md

 3. Push the tag to the remote - `git push origin v<VERSION_NUMBER>`.

-4. Check that the tag worked by using the [GitHub comparison tool](https://github.com/uktrade/data-hub-api/compare) again to compare master to the new tag.
+4. Check that the tag worked by using the [GitHub comparison tool](https://github.com/uktrade/data-hub-api/compare) again to compare main to the new tag.
 If done correctly, there should be no difference.

 5. Go to Jenkins and click on `Build with Parameters`.